ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Implementation and Experimental Evaluation

-We evaluate ZK-AMS as a deployable \emph{admission and provisioning service layer} for Web 3.0 platforms, where onboarding must remain efficient and predictable under bursty, high-concurrency demand.
-We compare against the original non-recursive zkBID design~\cite{zkbid} as the baseline.
-An admission request starts when a user initiates registration and completes when the corresponding on-chain settlement and account provisioning transaction(s) are mined and a receipt is returned (\emph{1-confirm}).
-We aim to answer the following evaluation questions:
+We evaluate ZK-AMS as a deployable admission infrastructure for Web 3.0 platforms, where onboarding must remain privacy-preserving, Sybil-resistant, and operationally predictable under bursty demand.
+Compared with the preliminary conference version, the present implementation includes the full end-to-end workflow of confidential off-chain batching, permissionless batch finalization, on-chain batch admission, and anonymous account provisioning.
+Our evaluation aims to answer the following questions: